dbohdan/pago/README.md

 - The pago directory is located in `${XDG_DATA_HOME}/pago/`, while passage uses `~/.passage/`
 - passage supports an encrypted or an unencrypted identities file; pago only supports encrypted

+### Threat model

+An attacker who gets ahold of your pago directory but not the master password should be unable to access the passwords stored in pago except by [brute-forcing](https://en.wikipedia.org/wiki/Brute-force_attack) the master password.

 ### Motivation and alternatives

 My primary password manager is [KeePassXC](https://github.com/keepassxreboot/keepassxc).